Convert between data formats

 Regrettably, the bright minds who developed various linked-read technologies cannot seem to agree on a unified data format.
 That's annoying at best and hinders the field of linked-read analysis at worst, as there are pieces of very clever software that are specific to a narrow set of linked-read data formats.
 Until such a day where there is a concensus, Harpy provides the means to convert between the various popular linked-read data formats.

-You will notice one of the formats is called standard, and that is our attempt to encourage linked-read practioners to consider a unified and practical data format in which a barcode of any format is encoded is in the BX:Z tag of a FASTQ/BAM file (a standard SAM-compliant tag) and the validation for the barcode (whether it is valid or not according to the technology) is encoded in the VX:i tag as either 0 (invalid) or 1 (valid).
+You will notice Harpy offers the "standardize" option, which suggests there is a "standard" format.
+That is our attempt to encourage linked-read practioners to consider a unified and practical data format in which a barcode of any format is encoded is in the BX:Z tag of a FASTQ/BAM file (a standard SAM-compliant tag) and the validation for the barcode (whether it is valid or not according to the technology) is encoded in the VX:i tag as either 0 (invalid) or 1 (valid).

 As an example, if you have stLFR barcoded data, whose barcodes take the form 1_2_3, the barcode 54_0_1123 would be considered invalid because stLFR barcodes with a 0 as one of the segments are invalid (missing/ambiguous segment).
 The standard data format, regardless of FASTQ or BAM, would have the barcoded as BX:Z:54_0_1123 and the validation as VX:i:0.